oat-sa/generis/doc/generis-service-injector.md

 ### for a new extension :

 An helper is available to overload tao configuration :

-> 1. cCreate your install script :
+1. Create your install script :

 put it in scripts/install.
 ```php
 namespace myVendor\myExtension\scripts\install;